ABN 59 098 783 570

 In April 2009, I concluded as Editor of Evangelical Review of Theology (ERT) and as Executive Director of the Theological Commission of the World Evangelical Alliance after an association commencing first in 1986.
-I resumed as Executive Editor of ERT early in 2010 which means that I do all the editorial work in association with the Chairman of the TC who is the General Editor.
+I resumed as Executive Editor of ERT in 2010, doing the editorial work in association with the Chairman of the TC who is the General Editor.
+I concluded this role in September 2017.
 I have published Discerning the Obedience of Faith: a short history of the WEA Theological Commission (Eds 1 and 2, 2014) click here to download PDF version

 My main spare time activity is Archivist for The Baptist Church Archives, Queensland.
 This work includes caring for the existing collection, expanding and developing the scope of the Archives, and making its contents available for consultation and research.
 One important new aspect of this is the move towards digital archives which is gradually taking place.

 I edit and produce The Queensland Baptist Forum, the journal of the Baptist Heritage Queensland (Baptist Historical Society of Queensland).
 The Society was established in 1984 and promotes interest in Baptist heritage and faith in Queensland.
-There are similar societies in most Australian states and overseas and other similar organisations interested in the general field of Baptist Studies.
 We have also published a number of monographs and guides on aspects of Baptist history in Queensland.
 (List of current publications and ordering details)